Developing Victoria’s REZs

 We will keep you updated on future consultation and decisions in relation to the RDP as announcements are made.

-The release of the directions paper was a key milestone and reflected an early stage in the process for developing a RDP.
+The release of the Directions Paper was a key milestone and reflected an early stage in the process for developing an RDP.

 As part of this initial phase of consultation, from mid-February to 31 March 2021, the Victorian Government: